dhatm/word_clouds/README.md

 ## Notebooks
-1. make_world_cloud.ipynb -- contains all the code to ingests text from pdf(s), processes it, and makes a word cloud(s)
+1. make_world_cloud.ipynb -- contains all the code.
+Results are put in the `results/` folder.
+Input pdfs are in `inputs/` folder